ncatlab/nlab-content/pages/6/7/9/0/976/content.md

 The original references for the shape theory of metric compacta are:
 * K. Borsuk, _Concerning homotopy properties of compacta_, Fund Math.
 62 (1968) 223-254
-* K. Borsuk, _ Theory of Shape_, Monografie Matematyczne Tom 59,Warszawa 1975.
+* K. Borsuk, _Theory of Shape_, Monografie Matematyczne Tom 59,Warszawa 1975.

-The `ANR-systems' approach of Marde&#353;i&#263; and Segal appeared in
+The 'ANR-systems' approach of Marde&#353;i&#263; and Segal appeared in
 * S. Marde&#353;i&#263; and J. Segal, _Shapes of compacta and ANR-systems, Fund.
 Math.
 72 (1971) 41-59,

 and is fully developed in